This advice applies to Scotland. Change country

-The Scottish Courts and Tribunal Service website at www.scotcourts.gov.uk provides a lot of information about the court and tribunal systems in Scotland.
+The Scottish Courts and Tribunals Service website at www.scotcourts.gov.uk provides a lot of information about the court and tribunal systems in Scotland.

 There are sheriff courts in most districts in Scotland.
 Usually the sheriff is a qualified advocate or solicitor.
 In some cases the legal representative may be a solicitor advocate.
 The highest administrative authority is the Sheriff Principal.

-If you are not satisfied with the sheriff’s decision about your case you can make an appeal.
-Routine appeals and most appeals from the small claims and summary cause processes may be dealt with by a single appeal sheriff in the local sheriffdom.
+If you are not satisfied with the sheriff’s decision about your case you can make an appeal on a point of law.
+Routine appeals and most appeals from the simple procedure in the sheriff court may be dealt with by a single appeal sheriff in the local sheriffdom.
 In more complex cases the appeal could be heard by a bench of 3 appeal sheriffs in the Sheriff Appeal Court in Edinburgh.